All Products

 • Image version: from aliyun-2.1903-x64-20G-alibase-20190327.vhd (inclusive) to aliyun_2_1903_x64_20G_alibase_20220525.vhd (exclusive).

-• Ext4 file system mounted with the dioread_nolock and nodelalloc options.
+• Mount options: the Ext4 file system is mounted with both dioread_nolock and nodelalloc.

-1. Identify the disk partition where the target directory for write operations is located.
+1. Identify the disk partition that contains the target write directory.
+Replace <$DIR> with your target directory path.

 df <$DIR> | grep -v Filesystem | awk '{ print $1 }'

-2. View the file system type and mount options of the disk partition.
+2. Check the file system type and mount options of that partition.
+Replace <$Partition> with the partition name from the previous step.

 mount | grep -w <$Partition> | grep ext4 | grep -w dioread_nolock | grep -w nodelalloc